adamalbsoul/adamalbsoul.github.io/_portfolio/7-bayeux.md

 ---
-title: "Print - Bayeux Tapestry trading card game"
+title: "Bayeux Tapestry trading card game"
 excerpt: "A trading card game based on the Norman conquest depicted in the Bayeux Tapestry"
 tags:
   - design